-All data that is not essential for fulfillment has to be anonymised.
+All data that is not essential for fulfilment has to be anonymised.
 This affects all servers you are storing data on.
-Don’t forget your development servers, staging servers etc. Make sure you have updated the contract with your outsourced muscle and brain to comply with GDPR regulations.
+Don't forget your development servers, staging servers etc. Make sure you have updated the contract with your outsourced muscle and brain to comply with GDPR regulations.

 – Anonymise LIVE, development and staging server data